Osiris-Team/jSQL-Gen/README.md

 # jSQL-Gen
 Java SQL (JDBC) code generator with GUI.
-Removes boilerplate code and makes it possible to use SQL databases without writing one line of SQL.
+Removes 100% of the boilerplate code and makes it possible to use SQL databases without writing one line of SQL.

 ![image](https://user-images.githubusercontent.com/59899645/195866082-e0602e28-dad0-4321-b9e5-318645caa17f.png)